Acharya Brojendra Nath Seal College: Facilities and campus

+The college has a campus of 13.27 acre and built-up area of 9032.96 sq. meters.

 Acharya Brojendra Nath Seal College has a library with about 55,000 books, journals and periodicals in a two-storied building with an area of about 2500 sqft with two reading rooms.
-The library has LAN facilities and LIBSYS software and follows open access for PG students.
-The library has photocopying facilities and is partially computerised.
-Computers with Internet connection are available in the computer center.

-There are twenty laboratories for science subjects.

-The college also has hostels for both boys and girls.
-The Nripendra Narayan Memorial Boys' Hostel is the boy's hostel located right next to the college.
-Sister Nivedita Girls’ Hostel is the girl's hostel which is also located near the college campus.
+The college has hostels for both boys and girls.
+The Nripendra Narayan Memorial Boys' Hostel is the boys' hostel located right next to the college.
+Sister Nivedita Girls’ Hostel is the girls' hostel which is also located near the college campus.